umashankardotnet/software-engineer/dsa/strings.md

-Here is the **complete, combined, and structured guide on Strings in DSA**, specially curated for interviews at **big tech companies** like Amazon, Google, Microsoft, Meta, and others.
+Here is the **structured guide on Strings in DSA**, specially curated for interviews at **big tech companies** like Amazon, Google, Microsoft, Meta, and others.
 It includes all fundamental concepts, advanced approaches, techniques, and interview-focused problems with detailed explanations.

 ---